Guest contributor Rogelio Rodríguez shares his thoughts on Alex Garland’s Ex Machina.

 written and directed by Alex Garland

-You’re probably in the presence of a great film when you can detect ideas from classic novels like Frankenstein (1818) or The Island of Doctor Moreau (1896), but they’re even better developed.
+You’re probably in the presence of a great film when you can discern ideas from classic novels like Frankenstein (1818) or The Island of Doctor Moreau (1896), but they’re even better developed.

 You’re probably in the presence of a great film when you see scenes that pleasantly remind you of Blade Runner (1982) or even older movies such as The Bride of Frankenstein (1935)… yet those scenes surpass them.

 You’re probably in the presence of a great film when the protagonist’s body language subtly reminds you of Coppelia, the human-scale “doll” from the ballet of the same name.

 You’re probably in the presence of a great film when, once it’s done, you find yourself saying “Wow, what an amazing story, intelligent dialogue, superb acting… One of the best I’ve ever seen!”